Soviet-Linux/Marx/README.md

   </a>
 </p>

-> A CLI utility to browser the internet from the commandline
+> A CLI utility to browse the internet from the Command-line

 ### 🏠 [Homepage](https://github.com/TheHolyTachanka/Duck-CLI)